What is Spousal Maintenance in Minnesota?

 Taxes and Spousal Maintenance in Minnesota

 The tax effect of spousal maintenance is an important consideration.
 Spousal maintenance is considered income to the recipient and is taxable.
 Spousal maintenance is tax deductible to the paying spouse.
 Given these considerations, a divorce agreement may be structured to avoid these tax consequences.
 For this reason, and based on the many other factual and legal considerations involving a spousal maintenance determination, it is important to have a knowledgeable family law attorney represent your interests.
-The experienced attorneys at Jeddeloh and Snyder, P.A. can represent you in divorce or legal separation proceedings to ensure your case is fully and fairly presented.
+The experienced Family Law attorneys at Jeddeloh & Snyder, P.A. can represent you in divorce or legal separation proceedings to ensure your case is fully and fairly presented.

 Disclaimer: This law blog/website is made available by the lawyer or law firm for educational purposes only, as well as to give you general information and a general understanding of the law, not to provide specific legal advice.
 By using this law blog/website you understand that there is no attorney-client relationship between you and the law blog/website publisher.
 The law blog/website should not be used as a substitute for competent legal advice from a licensed professional attorney.